Aotearoa New Zealand

 Concrete coastlines,

-empty waters
+depleted waters

 Across Aotearoa, our harbours and marinas are edged with smooth concrete and steel - seawalls, pilings, and breakwaters that provide almost zero ecological habitat.
 Where natural rocky shores once teemed with life, engineered surfaces offer nothing for marine species to cling to, shelter in, or feed from.

-19 MPAs
+19 areas

 Our Approach